avarun42/dblarons.github.com/_posts/2015-08-21-introduction-functional-programming-javascript.md

 }
 ```

-As you can see, our closure simplifies our anonymous function by capturing the
+As you can see, the closure property simplifies our anonymous function by
-environment.
-That way, we don't have to pass so many parameters to our
+capturing its environment.
+That way, we don't have to pass so many parameters
-function.
-For a lot of simple operations that need to be reused within one
+to our function.
+For a lot of simple operations that need to be reused within
-method, closures are the best choice.
+one method, closures are the best choice.

 But what if we decide that we want to use that lambda within a different
 function than the one in which it was defined?